 - Automatic user logoff after a period of inactivity.

 - Differentiated levels of access permissions based on user and role.

 - DOM intrusion detection – intrusion attempts are automatically reported to, and monitored by, the system administrator.

 Secure Data Transmission

-Data in transit is similarly well-protected.
+Your data is well-protected while in transit.
 All data transmissions to or from the EMR are forced over 128-bit or 256-bit Secure Sockets Layer (SSL)-encrypted channels and most file uploads occur over https (HyperText Transfer Protocol with SSL).
-And file transfers occur over Secure Shell (SSH), a network protocol for secure data communication over an unsecured network (such as the internet).
+Plus, file transfers occur over Secure Shell (SSH), a network protocol for secure data communication over an unsecured network (such as the internet).